Showing posts with label rogersville. Show all posts

 2013 ~Saturday, October 19,Spending the Day with Sierra & Madison

-I picked up the girls and we head to Rogersville for Heritage Days.
+I picked up the girls and we headed to Rogersville for Heritage Days.

 We could hear music playing and people singing as I parked the car in Fordland's parking lot.

-We ask where are your cups for the chili and was directed to a table full of women selling tickets for $2.00.
+We asked for the area where our cups were for the chili, and the areas directed us to a table full of women selling tickets for $2.00.

-I only had $5 in the pocket so, I paid the girl behind the table the five dollars and Madison and Sierra hurried back to the van to get some more money.
+I only had $5 in my pocket, so I paid the girl behind the table five dollars, and Madison and Sierra hurried back to the van to get some more money.

-Each vendor had them on special receipt and it was hard to vote for the best.
+Each vendor had a special receipt, making it hard to vote for the best.

-I was beginning to get full of chili; the last pot of chili that I tried was made with sausage.
+I was beginning to get full of chili because the last pot I tried was made with sausage.

 That was my favorite.

-The car show had Mustangs, Cameo’s, Trucks, Chevrolet Blair, & Fairland and many other cars were lined along the streets for people to view
+The car show had Mustangs, Camaros, Trucks, Chevrolet Blair, & Fairland, and many other cars were lined along the streets for people to view

-Next was the quilt show, I was not sure where it was located so I ask a woman that was walking along the street if she knew the location of the quilt show.
+Next was the quilt.
+While I was not sure where it was located, I asked a woman walking along the street if she knew the location of the quilt show

-She pointed toward the north of town, so the girls and I started walked that way.
+She pointed toward the north of town, so the girls and I started walking that way.

 So the girls and I turned around and started walking down Lee Street.
-We walked past Rogersville Presbyterian Church in the USA it was located at the corner of Lee Street and Dement Street.
-This church was over one hundred years old, which dated back to 1889, and this church holds the distinction of being the last surviving church in Rogersville, Alabama
+We walked past Rogersville Presbyterian Church in the USA, which was located at the corner of Lee Street and Dement Street.
+This church, over one hundred years old and dating back to 1889, holds the distinction of being the last surviving church in Rogersville, Alabama.

-We kept walking and we thought we saw the Methodist church where they were having the quilt show, but to our amazement, it was a yard sale.
+We kept thinking we were at the Methodischurch where they were having the quilt show, but to our amazement, it turned out to be a yard sale.

 Walking around in Rogersville with granddaughters